Sega Master System Architecture

 Tada!

 The VDP automatically blends the two layers to form the final frame.
-The rendering process is done scan-line by scan-line, so the VDP doesn’t really know how the frame is going to look, that’s only seen by the user when the picture is constructed on the TV.
+The rendering process is performed scan-line by scan-line, so the VDP doesn’t really know how the frame will look; that’s only visible to the user once the picture is constructed on the TV.

-If you look at the example image, you may notice the frame has a vertical column at the left side.
-This is because the screen map is only tall enough to provide vertical scrolling without producing artefacts, but not wide enough for horizontal scrolling.
-So, the VDP can mask the left-most side with an 8 px column to protect the image from showing intermediate tiles.
+If you examine the example image, you may notice a vertical column at the left side of the frame.
+This occurs because the screen map is tall enough to provide vertical scrolling without producing artefacts, but not wide enough for horizontal scrolling.
+To address this, the VDP can mask the left-most side with an 8 px column to prevent intermediate tiles from being displayed.

-To update the graphics for the next frame without breaking the image currently being displayed, the VDP sends two types of interrupts to the CPU.
-One which notifies that the CRT TV has finished beaming a chosen number of scan-lines (called horizontal interrupt) and another when the CRT finished drawing the last scan-line (called vertical interrupt) indicating the frame is finished.
-During those events, the CRT’s beam is re-allocating to draw the next scan-line (blanking interval), so any alteration of the VDP’s state won’t tear the image down.
+To update the graphics for the next frame without disrupting the image currently being displayed, the VDP sends two types of interrupts to the CPU.
+One notifies that the CRT TV has finished beaming a chosen number of scan-lines (called horizontal interrupt), while the other signals that the CRT has completed drawing the final scan-line (called vertical interrupt), indicating the frame is finished.
+During these events, the CRT’s beam is repositioning to draw the next scan-line (blanking interval), so any alteration of the VDP’s state won’t tear the image.
 Horizontal blanking has a shorter time-frame than vertical blanking, yet it still allows to change, let’s say, the colour palette.
-This still can achieve some effects.
+This still can produce certain effects.

 Secrets and limitation

 At first glance, the VDP may seem like another chip with minimal functionality that we now take for granted.
-Although, it happened to divert a lot of attention from Nintendo’s offering at that time.
-So, why would that be?
+Although, it still managed to draw significant attention away from Nintendo’s offering at the time.
+Why was that?

 Collision detection

-Well, first of all, the VDP was able to tell if two sprites were colliding.
+First of all, the VDP could tell if two sprites were colliding.
 This was done by checking its status register [9].
-It couldn’t detect which ones in particular, but that limitation was tackled by reading other registers as well, like the scan-line counter one.
-You can imagine it as a method of ‘triangulation’.
+While it could not identify which sprites in particular were colliding, developers could ‘triangulate’ the location by reading other registers as well, such as the scan-line counter.

-This feature is not new actually, as the TMS9918 also included it, thus the SG-1000 had collision detection too.
+This feature was not new, actually, as the TMS9918 also included it.
+Thus, the SG-1000 also had collision detection.

 The need for modularity

-When I previously analysed the design of Nintendo’s PPU, I made emphasis on its internal memory architecture.
-While limited, some constraints were somewhat beneficial as it enabled the system to be expanded with the use of extra hardware included in the game cartridge, keeping the costs down in the process.
+When I previously analysed the design of Nintendo’s PPU, I emphasised its internal memory architecture.
+While limited, some constraints were somewhat beneficial as they enabled the system to be expanded with extra hardware included in the game cartridge, keeping the costs down in the process.

 The VDP doesn’t take advantage of this modular approach.
 Instead, Sega implemented a different solution that in turn saves cartridge costs.
 The smaller background layer and horizontal interrupts are examples of this.